 After I hatch from my egg, I make a tube with tiny sticks or rocks for my home.
 I live in fast moving water where I catch my food.
 I eat algae, small pieces of plants or animals.
 Fish love to eat me.
 As an adult, I have large wings to help me fly along the river.
+When I am young I am a caterpillar with a long body and I crawl around.
+I have strong jaws for chewing, so I can eat leaves of cottonwood trees.
+I also roll the leaves and tie them with silk.
+I hide inside and metamorphose.
+When I come out I am a moth.
+It's easy to find the rolled-up leaves on the ground after they fall out of the trees.
+Birds often eat me when I'm young.

 When I am young I am a caterpillar.
 I eat leaves of cottonwood trees.
 I also roll the leaves and tie them with silk.
 I hide inside and change form-when I come out I am a moth.
 It's easy to find the rolled-up leaves on the ground after they fall out of the trees.
 Birds often eat me when I'm young.
+Rio Bravo